esthy2/ingress-lab/README.md

 “Hey everyone, welcome back to EsthyTech!
-In today’s class, we’re diving into one of the most powerful ways to run Kubernetes in production.
-Amazon EKS.
-We’ll be setting up a Kubernetes cluster using eksctl, a super simple CLI tool that makes the whole process smooth and fast.
-By the end of this session, you’ll have your very own production-ready EKS cluster up and running, and you’ll be able to start deploying workloads right away.
+In today’s class, we’ll dive deeper into deploying workloads on this cluster and managing them effectively.
 So grab your coffee, and let’s get started!”

 **Note:** This lab should be done in the **EKS cluster**
 # The ingress resource